-Kenyan coffees are prized for their unique qualities and bright flavor.
-Our light roast Kenya Kiambu AA coffee with citric and fruity notes is no exception. read more…
+Kenyan coffees are prized for their bright flavors.
+Our light roast Kenya Kiambu AA coffee with citric and fruity notes is no exception and really shows off in our V60 recipe. read more…

 Producer: Windrush Estate is owned by Gatatha Farmers Company Limited and has approximately 174 hectares under coffee

 Varietal: Mostly SL 28, some SL 34, Ruiru 11, Batian

 Our breakfast blend is a bright, smooth, wake-you-up morning coffee.
 Based around our Ethiopian Yirgacheffe, it is full of bright flavors like blueberries and apricots to start your day off right. read more...